Piour/piour-cozy-owm/README.md

 # To do ...

 * display current weather and 14 days forcast for a stored city
-* display hour by hour weather for the current day

 # Changelog

+* v0.5
+  * display hour by hour weather for the current day (every 3 hours)
 * v0.4
   * add the widget view
   * bug fix : display newly added a city